Frequently asked questions for Astra

 Private clusters must have the master authorized network set to allow the Astra IP addresses:

-Can my GCP cluster reside on a shared VPC?
+Can my GKE cluster reside on a shared VPC?

 Where can I find my service account credentials on GCP?